CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 * [Create manually a new file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) or
 * [Create the file from existing conda installation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#sharing-an-environment).
-	* Windows and MacOS might need the [`--from-history` flag](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-an-environment-file-across-platforms), to get a .yml file suitable for Linux.
+	* If the existing environment is on a Windows and MacOS machine, it might need the [`--from-history` flag](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-an-environment-file-across-platforms), to get a .yml file suitable for Linux.
 	* If the existing environment is on a Linux machine with x86 CPU architecture, it is possible also to use [`--explicit` flag](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments)

 2) Create new directory for installation <install_dir>.
 Likely `/projappl/<your_project>/..` is a good place.